top of page

 Professional Experience:

 received my Master of Arts in Counseling.
-I am currently an Associate Marriage and Family
+I am a Licensed Marriage and Family Therapist with

-Therapist with some training in Trauma Focused Cognitive Behavioral Therapy.
-I have worked
+training in Trauma Focused Cognitive Behavioral Therapy, EMDR, and Play Therapy.
+I like to use

 Philosophy of Care: